 Excavation contractors can perform a variety of services from tree clearing and demolition to utility excavation and roadway preparations.
 Whether your needs are for a commercial or residential property, there are a few things you should consider before making a final decision in the hiring process.
 With a number of questions that are probably on your mind, you should do your homework and research which excavation contractor will best suit your needs so that you can ensure the job is done the right way from start to finish.
 Here are a few tips on what you need to know before hiring an excavation contractor:

 The first step in doing your homework is to find out all you can on how well the excavation company services their customers.
-What are former customers saying about them?
+What are former customers saying about them and their owner John Scherillo?
 The best way you can do this is to research online review sites such as Yelp and Google Reviews.
 While a few bad reviews are normal for any business, you may come across too many negative reviews.
 It would probably be in your best interest to move onto you next excavation prospect.
 Social media is another great avenue to obtain information.
 People often like to share their experiences with family and friends.
 All you have to do is use the search tool within the social media platform and enter the company’s name.
 You will see a host of information pop up.

 With experience comes knowledge and expertise.
 The longer a long island land clearing company has been in business, the better chance the job will be done correctly.
 There are a lot of factors to consider with their experiences such as coordinating the excavation project, ensuring they have enough manpower to get the job done in a timely manner and their safety record.
 You can also find out what their specialties are.
 Do they only do residential properties?
 Can they handle commercial-sized jobs?
 These are all questions you should be asking before making a decision.